Perfume: Synthetic sources

 Many modern perfumes contain synthesized odorants.
-Synthetics can provide fragrances which are not found in nature.
 For instance, Calone, a compound of synthetic origin, imparts a fresh ozonous metallic marine scent that is widely used in contemporary perfumes.
 Synthetic aromatics are often used as an alternate source of compounds that are not easily obtained from natural sources.
 For example, linalool and coumarin are both naturally occurring compounds that can be inexpensively synthesized from terpenes.
 Orchid scents (typically salicylates) are usually not obtained directly from the plant itself but are instead synthetically created to match the fragrant compounds found in various orchids.

 One of the most commonly used classes of synthetic aromatics by far are the musks.
 These materials are found in all forms of commercial perfumes as a neutral background to the middle notes.
 These musks are often added in large quantities to laundry detergents in order to give washed clothes a lasting "clean" scent.

 The majority of the world's synthetic aromatics are created by relatively few companies.
 They include: